Debraheem/pyfortmesa/docs/testing.md

 tests/mesa/run_profile_timing_suite.sh
 ```

-If a behavior change intentionally changes the non-MESA output, inspect:
+If a behavior change intentionally changes the output from checks that do
+not call MESA, inspect:

 ```text
 tests/test_output/golden_compare.log